-The Metro Crenshaw/LAX Line is currently under construction and will extend 8.5 miles from the existing Metro Exposition Line at Crenshaw and Exposition Boulevards to the Metro Green Line.
+The Metro Crenshaw/LAX Line and service extension of the Green Line is currently under construction and will extend 8.5 miles from the existing Metro Exposition Line at Crenshaw and Exposition Boulevards to the Metro Green Line.
 Once completed, the Metro Crenshaw/LAX Line will offer an alternative transportation option to congested roadways.
 Riders will be able to make easy connections within the entire Metro Rail system, municipal bus lines, and other regional transportation services.

-In June 2014, the Metro Board of Directors approved adding a station to the Metro Crenshaw/LAX Line at Aviation Boulevard and W. 96th Street.11 As envisioned, the station will be the new "Gateway" to LAX for transit riders and will be served by the Metro Crenshaw/LAX Line and an extension of the Metro Green Line.
-Metro's planning for this station includes a bus plaza for Metro and municipal buses, passenger pick-up/drop-off, and amenities for pedestrians and bicyclists.
+In June 2014, the Metro Board of Directors approved adding a station to the Metro Crenshaw/LAX Line at Aviation Boulevard and W. 96th Street.
+As envisioned, the station will be the new "Gateway" to LAX for transit riders and will be served by the Metro Crenshaw/LAX Line and a service extension of the Metro Green Line.
+Metro's planning for this station includes a bus plaza for Metro and municipal buses, passenger pick-up/dropoff, and amenities for pedestrians and bicyclists.
 The start of operations at this station is anticipated in the 2021-2023 timeframe.
-The Metro Green and Crenshaw/LAX Lines will also serve a transit station at Aviation/Century that will connect Airport and other transit patrons with destinations along the busy Century Boulevard corridor.
-An exhibit showing Metro's plans for the Metro Crenshaw/LAX and Metro Green Lines and the AMC 96th Street Transit Station is included for reference in Figure 2-4.
+The Metro Crenshaw/LAX Line and service extension of the Green Line will also serve a transit station at Aviation/Century that will connect Airport and other transit patrons with destinations along the busy Century Boulevard corridor.
+An exhibit showing Metro's plans for the Metro Crenshaw/LAX Line and service extension of the Green Line and the AMC 96th Street Transit Station is included for reference in Figure 2-4.
 This type of "Rail to APM" connection can be found at other airports around the country, including: San Francisco International, Oakland International, New York (John F. Kennedy), Newark Liberty International, Miami International, Chicago O'Hare International, Dallas/Fort Worth International, and Phoenix Sky Harbor.